-Periodically, at least thirty days after a final decision is rendered on a credit union's application, a separate invitation to participate in the application survey is transmitted to the credit union.
-On January 12, 2021 invitations by email to participate in an online survey was sent to each credit unions who had applications acted on between September 3 and November 25, 2020.
-A total of 28 invitations were sent, and 8 responses were received for a 29 percent response ratio.
+Surveys are conducted each year for bylaw applications where final action is taken by the Department between September and November.
+Within sixty (60) days after the end of November, a separate invitation to participate in the application survey is transmitted to the credit union.
+For the period from September through November of 2022 and 2023, an aggregate of 22 invitations were sent, and 5 responses were received for a 23 percent response ratio.
 The responses complimented the Department's application process, with efficiency satisfaction responses of 100 percent.